 And USB mics are incredibly easy to use.
 All you need to do is open the box, pull out the microphone and plug it in via a USB cable.
 When it comes to such a foolproof setup, it's no surprise that many have opted for plug-and-play USB microphones over more complicated setups.

 So if you're ready to pick up a new mic check out our list of the best USB microphones we've tested.
 They'll all give your audio setup an instant boost in sound quality.
 And if you are a professional podcaster, make sure to check out our guide to the best podcasting microphones as well.

 Best overall: Blue Yeti

 Our choice as the overall best USB mic is the Blue Yeti.
-Despite being over a decade old, no other mic in the Yeti’s class has fully bested its combination of affordability, ease of use, build quality and detail-rich recording capability.
+While it’s now part of the Logitech for Creators brand, no other mic in the Yeti’s class has fully bested its combination of affordability, ease of use, build quality and detail-rich recording capability.
 The Blue Yeti is a popular choice that can regularly be found for less.